This option lets you publish a confidential event to the server. This is typically used:

 See this document for more information on using CheckSites to check the control sites for a conventional Orienteering event.

 Upload your file(s) at the MapRunners CheckSites page and take note of the 6-digit code you will be given

-In MapRunF, enter this 6-digit code on the CheckSites page, and your map/course will be available on your phone.
+Enter the 6-digit code, and your map/course will be available on your phone.

 See the MapRunF Events page for more details on managing Events in the App.